War Witch: Reception

-Critical reception
+Critical response

-War Witch has a 94% approval rating on Rotten Tomatoes, based on 63 reviews and critical consensus "War Witch is a mature, intense drama that embraces the bruatlity[sic] of its subject and invites the audience to sympathize with its protagonist's nightmarish circumstances".
+War Witch has a 94% approval rating on Rotten Tomatoes, based on 63 reviews, and an average rating of 8/10.
+The website's critical consensus states: "War Witch is a mature, intense drama that embraces the bruatlity[sic] of its subject and invites the audience to sympathize with its protagonist's nightmarish circumstances".
 It also has a score of 84 out of 100 on Metacritic, based on 16 critics, indicating "universal acclaim".

 Guy Dixon, writing for The Globe and Mail, gave the film three stars, saying it transcended war films and Rachel Mwanza gave a great performance.
 The National Post rated it three stars, declaring it "a film you won’t be able to look away from no matter how hard you want to".
 Jay Stone of The Winnipeg Free Press assessed the film as "harrowing" with "strikingly authentic performances", including from Mwanza.

 Stephen Holden's The New York Times review complimented the film for its portrayal of Komona, lacking luridness or smugness.
 In Variety, Leslie Felperin said the treatment was appropriately "harrowing" for the topic, and positively reviewed Nguyen's aptitude.
 The Boston Globes Ty Burr assessed it as "grim yet clear-eyed, and it seeks out glimmers of hope in individual resilience and in the connections that bind us together".

 In The Hollywood Reporter, Deborah Young hailed it as an "extraordinary story".
 University of Berlin film scholar Claudia Kotte wrote War Witch, with Incendies (2010), Monsieur Lazhar (2011) and Inch'Allah (2012), represent a break from focus in the Cinema of Quebec on local history to more global concerns.